vechain/grant-program/applications/Provide-vechain.md

 Once this is completed - a broad range of other very exciting apps immediately become interopable with VeChain.

 This includes Node.js and SAP ABAP projects we've prototyped that can send stablecoins/ERC-20s/CBDCs and mint NFTs.
+Developers using the Provide APIs simply need to reference the VeChain

 #### SAP Apps